 Sample Paper and Material [Provided to Advocates appearing in the First All India Bar Examination]

 Advocates who appeared for the earlier three AIBEs were provided with sample papers and materials.
 The same can be downloaded from here.
-However, it should be noted that BCI has changed the syllabus and pattern of AIBE from 2012 onwards.
+However, it should be noted that BCI has drastically changed the syllabus and pattern of AIBE from 2012 onwards and this material has thus become outdated.